HenriSchulte/Danish-Fact-Verification/Pipeline/readme.txt

 ### CONTENTS ###
 ################

 This folder contains the fact verification pipeline.
-It contains the following files/directories:
+It contains the following files:
-	- classifier-env: The virtual Python environment for the classifier
-	- models: Finetuned BERT models
-	- classifier.py: Classifier in Python
+	- classifier.py: Classifier component in Python
 	- config.json: Configuration file for the classifier.
 See CONFIG section for details
-	- DocumentRetrieval.jar: Compiled document retrieval system in Java
+	- DocumentRetrieval.jar: Compiled document retrieval component in Java
 	- pipeline.bat: Batch script to run pipeline on Windows.
 See RUN ON WINDOWS for details
 	- pipeline.sh: Shell script to run pipeline on MacOS.
 See RUN ON MAC for details